 Is there a benchline for how much a business owner should pay in rent vs. his/her gross profit?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Not really ... profit is a function of output, and rent overhead is also dependent on whether a company is a business-to-business (B-to-B) firm or a retail/business-to-consumer (B-to-C) company
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Not really ... profit is a function of output, and rent overhead is also dependent on whether a company is a business-to-business (B-to-B) firm or a retail/business-to-consumer (B-to-C) company

 Obviously, a consultant could generate huge fees, have a high profit margin and a low rental overhead, because he or she wouldn't need a huge amount of space.
 Adding team members would justify a higher rent or more overhead only if the revenue generated by those team members could cover that overhead, and keep margins high